 Arizona auto insurance laws have changed.
 Previously, insurance companies were not allowed to non-renew your auto insurance for any reason other than you failing to pay your premium.
 Arizona used to be referred to as a “non-can” (for noncancel) state, because it was hard for insurance companies to terminate an auto policy, once it was in force.
 That’s changed, insurance companies are now allowed to “non-renew” auto policies for claims activity and glass claims count!

-Auto polices have made it easy to file a glass claim.
-Simply pay a deductible, if you have one, repair or replace your windshield and off you go.
+Auto policies have made it easy to file a glass claim.
+Simply pay a deductible, if you have one, repair, or replace your windshield and off you go.
 Anyone who’s driven in the Phoenix area is familiar with this scenario and has likely participated in it more than once.
-It’s not a complicated claim to file, but the ease and frequency of doing so, seems to imply a less significant claim than those involving higher financial payouts.
+It’s not a complicated claim to file, but the ease and frequency of doing so seems to imply a less significant claim than those involving higher financial payouts.
 However, nothing could be further from the truth.
 Insurance companies pay a lot of money on this kind of reoccurring claim, so they pay a lot of attention to how often glass claims are filed and look for ways to minimize them.